From hotels to travel agencies to restaurants, the hospitality industry can use text messaging to its advantage in a few key ways.

 Let guests start the conversation

-Using text messaging means you can start the conversation with guests as they’re perusing your website.
+Using hotel text messaging means you can start the conversation with hotel guests as they’re perusing your website.
 If you include either live chat or a “click to text” feature while interested customers are browsing, they’re able to connect with you on their own and ask their questions without the hassle of calling or the wait of using email.

 Faster check in